 * Additional funds may be available for further awards for these assistive technology items and additional accessory components that are essential for their function.
 Please apply for all assistive technology items that you need and applications will be considered on a case by case basis in line with the tariff and funding available.

-Before placing an application online please read our Grant Guidelines.
-Please make sure we receive all supporting documentation by the application submission deadline date ( approximately two weeks before the meeting) otherwise your application will not be considered.
+Before placing an application online please read our Grant Guidelines Please make sure we receive completed applications and all supporting documentation by the application submission deadline date (fourteen days before the meeting) otherwise your application will not be considered.
 It is your responsibility to ensure all the paperwork reaches us before the meeting deadline.
 Apply online now.

 The assessment must be on headed paper and needs to detail the following: